AdamSmith89/ThreatModelling/sections/1-WhatToBuild/PITCHME.md

 - Not much different from a normal DFD
 - Difficult to find all the threats
 - Can we find any?
 Write them on a board!
+- Next we are going to add trust boundaries

 ---
 @snap[north-west span-100]